robstoll/atrium/README.md

 # Roadmap
 I plan that Atrium is going to support in the future:
+- platform JS (I will turn Atrium into a multi-platform project)
 - A sophisticated assertion builder for `toBeWithErrorTolerance` for floating point numbers (so that once could extend it with `relativeOf`, `positiveOf` etc.)
 - Generating testing reports in html